Tuesday, July 5, 2022

 “So whatever you wish that others would do to you, do also to them, for this (my command to love your neighbor as you love yourself) is the Law and the Prophets.
 “Enter by the narrow gate (of treating others as you want them to treat you).
 For the gate - of loving yourself more than others - is wide (most go through it) and the way - of loving yourself more than others - is easy (it's much easier to be selfish than selfless.
 But selfishness...) that leads to destruction, and those who enter by it are many.
 For the gate is narrow and the way (of sacrificial love) is hard that leads to life (i.e. life and flourishing now, not necessarily later during our eternal life) and those who find it are few (i.e. very few people connect with God and His infinite love well enough that they are empowered to live and love sacrificially i.e. few live for God and others first instead of just for themselves).
 Sacrificial living is hard - "faith is hard work."
 Very few live this way.
 Matthew 7:12‭-‬14 ESV

-I suggest the context calls for us to understand the narrow way as living by the golden rule and the reason the other gate is broad is that most don't, i.e. most don't live sacrificially.
+The context calls for us to understand the narrow way of living is by the golden rule.
+The reason the other gate is broad is that most don't live sacrificially.
 In fact, very few consistently do.
-It is truly the narrow way to live.
+Those who live this way are few.
+It is truly a narrow gate to go through.

 To not live according to the golden rule does in fact lead to great harm and destruction here on earth… our own as well as that of others.
 We see it daily all around us.
-It is, in fact, the reason for all ¹human conflicts on this planet.
+It is, in fact, the reason for all ¹human conflict on this planet right now.

 This ultimately leads to our eternal destruction but in this context, living by the golden rule is primarily about the here and now, not eternity, i.e. how we treat others today.